vadimkantorov/fastvideofeat/README.md

 To build **fastvideofeat**, set in Makefile the good paths to the dependencies, processor architecture and Visual C++ version, and run from a Visual Studio Developer Command Prompt:
  > $ nmake -f Makefile.nmake

-For both Linux and Windows, the binaries will appear in the **build** sub-directory.
+# Notes

+For practical usage, software needs to be modified to save and read features in some binary format, because the overhead on that part is huge.